Ibrahim Traoré: Social policies

 In July 2024, Traoré's government announced its intention to criminalise homosexuality in Burkina Faso.
 In September 2025, homosexuality within Burkina Faso was formally criminalized, the first time such a law existed in the country's history.
+The provision was included in the Persons and Family Code, which the government said aims to "provide a vision for a fairer, more united Burkinabè family."
+The code raises the minimum age of marriage and sexual consent to 18, prohibits child and forced marriages, and strengthens legal protections for women in public life.

 Traoré's government has faced controversy over its policies towards the freedom of the press.
 In March 2023, his government banned France24 from broadcasting in the country after the network aired an interview with the leader of al-Qaeda in the Islamic Maghreb, several months after banning Radio France Internationale on grounds of having aired a threat issued by a terrorist leader.
 In June 2024, four prominent Burkinabé journalists who had criticised the government were detained, with the government announcing several months later that three of the journalists had been forcibly conscripted into the Burkinabé military.
 In March 2025, an additional three journalists were detained and conscripted.
+The Burkinabé Journalists’ Association was dissolved in March 2025.
+Independent radio station Radio Oméga was suspended from August to September 2023 for its coverage of the 2023 Niger coup and from August 2025 to October 2025 for calling Traoré's government a "junta".

+Traoré's government has cracked down on religious networks within Burkina Faso, especially those accused of being radical, and adopted a religious freedom law which would penalize practices authorities classify as religious abuses.
+He also announced plans to recall Burkinabé students who were studying Islam in Saudi Arabia.